 PROFESSIONAL CERTIFICATE OF SKIN CANCER SURGERY

 The Professional Certificate course will extend your ability to perform large elliptical excisions, flaps and grafts.
-You will acquire knowledge of advanced Skin Cancer Surgery techniques for more complex skin cancer cases in a highly practical program.
+You will learn advanced skin cancer surgery techniques for more complex skin cancer cases in a highly practical program.

 ADVANCED CERTIFICATE OF SKIN CANCER SURGERY

 PROFESSIONAL DIPLOMA OF SKIN CANCER SURGERY

 Through the Professional Diploma course, you will acquire and hone the most advanced skin cancer surgery techniques on anatomically complex and sensitive areas, including the nose, eyelids, ears, lips, and lower limbs.

 This program is ideal for acquiring and honing various surgical techniques, and provides an essential step towards